JEFFREY FONG

 Jeffrey Fong is a cantonese composer currently based in Montréal, Canada.
 He studied music composition at McGill Schulich School of Music(Bmus 2018’) then received mentorship under the distinguished composer and pedagogue Alan Belkin.

-In August 2024, Jeffrey took part in the very first Cumnock Tryst Summer School for Composers in Ayrshire, Scotland, led by composers Sir James Macmillan and Oscar Bettison.
+In August 2024, Jeffrey took part in the inaugural Cumnock Tryst Summer School for Composers in Ayrshire, Scotland, led by composers Sir James Macmillan and Oscar Bettison.
 As part of the program, his composition Cirrus received its premiere at the Dumfries House, under the direction of Sir James Macmillan.

 His very first orchestral composition Through Shattering Snow and Fallen Glass was the finalist of the 6th Tampa Bay Symphony International Composition Competition, and received a reading directed by Mark Sforzini.